cuza/symfony-angular-spa-template/README.md

 ```

 ## Development server
-To run the project run ` npm run serve`
+To run the project run ` npm run serve` and go to http://localhost:3000.
+Symfony API will be available at http://localhost:3000/api/